Beilis affair: Arrest

-On July 22, 1911, 37-year-old Menachem Mendel Beilis, then a clerk at Zaitsev's brick factory, was arrested on suspicion of murdering Yushchinsky.
+On July 22, 1911, 37-year-old Menachem Mendel Beilis, then a clerk at Zaitsev's brick factory, was arrested on suspicion of murdering Yushchinskyi.

 According to Brandorf, the "guilt of Beilis was first invented" by Golubev.
 Golubev surveyed the area and determined that the Berners' estate, where the body was found, adjoined the Jewish factory where Beilis worked as a clerk.
-Golubev initially told Chaplinsky verbally and later, during interrogations on May 5 and 6, formally testified to Fenenko that near the cave was "the estate of a certain Jew Zaitsev," where "his manager, some Jew named Mendel, resides… My personal opinion is that the murder was most likely committed either here or at the Jewish hospital.
+Golubev initially told Chaplinsky verbally and later, during interrogations on May 5 and 6, formally testified to Fenenko that near the cave was "the estate of a certain Jew Zaitsev," where "his manager, some Jew named Mendel, resides...
+My personal opinion is that the murder was most likely committed either here or at the Jewish hospital.
 Of course, I cannot provide evidence for this".
-Following this, Chaplinsky drafted a report to Shcheglovitov: "During a visit to Kyiv by the deputy director of the Ministry of Justice, Lyadov, the aforementioned student Golubev approached him and stated that he had significant material… Golubev is firmly convinced that Yushchinsky was killed by Jews for ritual purposes and expressed the opinion that the crime was likely committed at Zaitsev's estate, where the Jew Mendel resides…" The report was presented to the Tsar on May 18.
+Following this, Chaplinsky drafted a report to Shcheglovitov: "During a visit to Kiev by the deputy director of the Ministry of Justice, Lyadov, the aforementioned student Golubev approached him and stated that he had significant material [...]
+Golubev is firmly convinced that Yushchinskyi was killed by Jews for ritual purposes and expressed the opinion that the crime was likely committed at Zaitsev's estate, where the Jew Mendel resides..."; the report was presented to the Tsar on May 18.

-Lamplighter Kazimir Shakhovsky, who in his first interrogation only stated that on March 12 he saw Andryusha with Zhenya near Cheberyak's house, claimed in his second interrogation that Beilis was friendly with Cheberyak.
-On July 20, in Chaplinsky's presence, Shakhovsky stated that he had "forgotten to mention a very important detail" earlier: a few days later, he asked Zhenya how their outing with Andryusha went, and Zhenya replied that they couldn't play because "a man with a black beard, namely Mendel, the clerk of the factory estate, scared the children near the kiln at Zaitsev's factory.
+Lamplighter Kazimir Shakhovsky, who in his first interrogation only stated that on March 12 he saw Yushchinskyi with Zhenya near Cheberyak's house, claimed in his second interrogation that Beilis was friendly with Cheberyak.
+On July 20, in Chaplinsky's presence, Shakhovsky stated that he had "forgotten to mention a very important detail" earlier: a few days later, he asked Zhenya how their outing with Yushchinskyi went, and Zhenya replied that they couldn't play because "a man with a black beard, namely Mendel, the clerk of the factory estate, scared the children near the kiln at Zaitsev's factory.
 That's why I think this Mendel was involved in the murder".